 Then we head to Varanasi, the holy Hindu town on the Ganges.

 Day 1 Arrival in Delhi

-We welcome you at the airport and bring you to your hotel.
+We will meet you at the airport and take you to your hotel.
 (Overnight stay in the hotel) -/-/-

 Day 2 Delhi Sightseeing